Lavizan

 Lavizān (لویزان) is a north-eastern neighborhood of Tehran, the capital of Iran.

-Lavizān area consists of a residential area and forested recreation area called Lavizān Forest Park.
+Lavizān area consists of a residential area and forested recreation area called Lavizān Forest Park, as well as military sites.
 The neighborhoods surrounding Lavizan are Majidabad, Qanat-kosar, Qasemabad, Deh-e Narmak, Shian, Kuye Nobonyad, Ozgol and Qal'eue Sardar.

 Citizens

-Local people in Lavizan live in 1–3 stories apartments.
-The "Rezaian" lastname is very common among locals.
+Local people in Lavizan live in apartments.

 Landmarks and urban areas

 Lavizan Forest Park is recreation area, people from Lavizan and Tehran use it.
 The area size is about 1100 hectares.
 The neighborhoods surrounding Lavizan are Majidabad, Qanat-kosar, Qasemabad, Deh-e Narmak, Shian, Kuye Nobonyad, Ozgol and Qal'eue Sardar.

 Shahid Rajaee University is the only higher-education center in this area.
 There are two schools located in lavizan, Adab and Shahidan-e-Rezaian.

 Military sites

-There is a heavily fortified army garrison situated in Lavizān and today also a nuclear site is said to be situated in the area.
+There is a heavily fortified army garrison situated in Lavizān, and today also a nuclear site is said to be situated in the area.